-Fungal Diseases
+About Fungal Diseases

-- Visible sign of a fungus, such as a mushroom could mean that the wood is filled with mycelium. - The fungus itself does not kill the tree, but the damage that is done to the wood can cause structural failure. - There is little that can be done for a tree that is displaying fungus, though it may take decades for the tree to give up its battle.
+- Visible sign of a fungus on a tree could mean that the wood is filled with mycelium. - The fungus itself does not kill the tree, but the damage that is done to the wood can cause structural failure. - There is little that can be done for a tree that is displaying fungus, though it may take decades for the tree to give up its battle.